 - Chronic Pancreatitis is when the disease develops slowly and over time; symptoms may be sporadic or be lacking entirely.
 It can occur if acute conditions happen repeatedly.

-Both acute and chronic pancreatitis can be either mild or severe, but both will result in pain for your dog.
+Both acute and chronic pancreatitis in dogs can be either mild or severe, but both will result in pain for your pooch.